apache/druid/docs/api-reference/supervisor-api.md

 #### URL
 `POST /druid/indexer/v1/supervisor/{supervisorId}/terminate`

-Terminate a Supervisor of the provided ID and its associated indexing tasks, triggering the publication of their segments.
+Terminate a Supervisor of the provided ID and its associated indexing tasks, triggering the publishing of their segments.
+When terminated, a tombstone marker will be placed in the database to prevent reloading on restart.

 The terminated Supervisor will still exist in the metadata store and its history can be retrieved.

 #### Responses